There are many exercises, besides the typical crunches and sit ups, that can help you develop a stronger and more defined core.

 The below 6 exercises and technique will shape and tighten not just your core, but also your back and biceps as well as help you improve your posture.

 The combination of using these exercises and a few fitness items that can be found at the gym, will benefit your overall goals, and make your core workout more challenging and fun at the same time.

-Try these 6 different exercises and feel their effects on your body:
+Try these 6 different core exercises and feel their effects on your body:

 1. Medicine Ball Exercises